Introducing our brand new Rules Engine —

 Applying the same tax rate to the whole order

-The successful response must be a JSON object, returning the tax rate to be applied to the whole order, along with some additional information and metadata:
+The successful response must be a JSON object, returning at least the tax rate to be applied to the whole order.
+If needed, you can optionally enrich the response with some additional information, notification messages, and metadata:

 {